 Here, she shares some reasons why you might be struggling with this pretzel position, plus offers strategies that'll help you regain the limber limbs of your youth.

-You Might: Have Poor Hip Mobility
+1. You Have Limited Hip Mobility

 "In order to comfortably sit in this cross-legged position, you must have full external rotation range in the hip (meaning, the hip must be able to turn out)," Duvall says.
 Tightness in the muscles that connect to the leg, along with limited range of motion in your hip joint, will make this seated stance quite difficult — and maybe even a little painful.